Azure/azure-service-operator/docs/multitenancy/proposal.md

 ## Overview

 The operator needs to support creating Azure resources using multiple credentials, managed by different groups, within one cluster.
 There are (at least) two ways we could handle multiple credentials in ASO:

 1. Allow running multiple operators in one cluster each with its own credentials and set of namespaces to watch for Azure resources.
-1. Keep the operator cluster-global but add a credential lookup when reconciling so that the identity used to communicate with Azure can be picked on a per-namespace (or per-resource) basis.
+2. Keep the operator cluster-global but add a credential lookup when reconciling so that the identity used to communicate with Azure can be picked on a per-namespace (or per-resource) basis.
 A proof of concept of this approach can be seen in [PR #1206](https://github.com/Azure/azure-service-operator/pull/1206).

 Initially we'll be working on option 1, but in the long term we expect to support both options for different use cases.

-This will be enabled by changing the operator configuration to allow specifying a set of the cluster's namespaces to watch for resources to manage, and then running a deployment of the ASO operator per tenant.
+Option 1 will be enabled by changing the operator configuration to allow specifying a set of the cluster's namespaces to watch for resources to manage, and then running a deployment of the ASO operator per tenant.
 Each deployment of the operator will run in a separate namespace (rather than the current default `azureoperator-system`) and read its configuration from a secret named `azureoperatorsettings` in that namespace.
 If the operator is configured to use managed identity (`AZURE_USE_MI=1`), then the `AzureIdentity` and `AzureIdentityBinding` will be found in that namespace as well.
 Each instance of the operator will use the service account defined in its namespace.